"You say he's kind. But why do your eyes look so tired?"

 "No," I said quickly.
 "That's not it.
 I just… I don't feel anything."

-She scoffed.
 "You never feel anything!
 Every man I bring to you, you push away.
-You smile and lie and then come crying to me at night talking about feeling nothing."
+You smile and lie and then come crying to me at night about feeling nothing.
+Hope you are not thinking of what I forbid, Amara.
+God forbid."

 "I'm trying," I whispered.
 "But—"

-Her words landed like slaps.
+The words struck like slaps.
 Loud.
 Sharp.
 Final.

-And something inside me — something long caged — cracked open.
+And something inside me — something caged for too long — cracked open.

 Her eyes widened.
 "What did you say?"